mrunal77/mvc_test/README.md

-# This is test project for crud operation
+# This is test project of crud operation